 - Experience leading, instructing, or working with young adult students

-- Mentor Intern experience at a previous Academy conference
+- Mentor Intern experience at a previous Academy camp

-Mentors receive room and board during The Academy week and are compensated $700 for their services, payable at the conclusion of the conference.
+Mentors receive room and board during The Academy week and are compensated $700 for their services, payable at the conclusion of the camp.